Ocean Township School District (Monmouth County, New Jersey): History

 The Poplar Road School, since demolished, was located between Deal Road and West Park Avenue in the Poplar section of town, this school was used from 1864 until 1911 when the students were sent to the new Oakhurst School.

 The first Wayside School was located on the Tinton Falls side of Hope Road it was used until 1911, when pupils were sent to the new Oakhurst School, at this time however all high school students traveled to Long Branch High School by stagecoach.

 The Oakhurst School was built in 1900.
 It accommodated all students from Wayside and Oakhurst in grades one to eight from 1900 until 1958.
 From 1959 to 1975, it was used as a K-4 and K-5 facility.
 Principals included Ralph Busch, Charles J. Strahan, Frank Parker, Jesse Love, Harry Patterson, Estelle Voorhees, Ernest Smith, Richard Randall, John D.W.
 Rasp, Donald Vineburg, and Glen Morgan.
 Since 1975, the building has been used as the school district's administrative offices.

 The Wanamassa School, opened in 1930 to serve all students in Wanamassa.
 Before that, students walked to the Bradley School in Asbury Park.
 The school is still used to this day for grades PK-4 and Special Education Disabilities Classes.
 Principals included Victoria Green, Edward German, J. Anthony Covino, Joseph Palaia, Douglas Deicke, Camille Tighe, Margaret Grilli, Justine Salvo, and current Victor Milano.

 The Ocean Township Elementary School on Dow Avenue opened in 1958 as a middle school, serving grades five to eight.
 Upper-grade teachers from Wanamassa and Oakhurst Schools moved to the new school with their principal J. Anthony Covino.
-In 1984, Cavino retired and Mrs. Villapiano, Assistant Principal, took over.
+In 1984, Cavino retired and Mrs. Villapiano, assistant principal, took over.
 At her retirement in 2002, William Galatro took over and served until 2007.
-Dr. Doreen O. Ryan is currently Principal.
-The school currently housed Grades PK-4 and Special Education Disabilities Classes.
+Doreen O. Ryan served as principal until the 2020s.
+From there, Melissa Lopusznick took over and still is principal.
+The school currently houses Grades PK-4 and Special Education Disabilities Classes.